-1. Pull the inner rail out of the outer rail until it is fully extended as illustrated below.
-2. Press the locking tab down to release the inner rail.
-3. Pull the inner rail all the way out.
+1. Identify the left and right outer rail assemblies as described previously.
+2. Pull the inner rail out of the outer rail until it is fully extended as illustrated below.
+3. Press the locking tab down to release the inner rail.
+4. Pull the inner rail all the way out.
+5. Repeat steps 1-3 for the second outer rail.